-Our GBV srategy is clear that the most pervasive forms of such violence is against women and girls and is predominantly perpetrated by men and boys.
-But our GBV strategy makes clear that men and boys can also be victims of gender-based violence.
-The strategy states that a bespoke plan will be drawn up to address how we effectively meet the needs of male victims and survivors.
-The men and boys strategy will focus on the following areas:
+Our Gender-Based Violence Strategy is clear that the most pervasive forms of such violence is against women and girls and is predominantly perpetrated by men and boys.
+But our GBV Strategy makes clear that men and boys can also be victims of gender-based violence.
+The Strategy states that a bespoke plan will be drawn up to address how we effectively meet the needs of male victims and survivors.
+The Men and Boys Strategy will focus on the following areas:

-- RASSO (rape and serious sexual offences - including child sexual abuse and child sexual exploitation, both current and non-current/historic) - Domestic abuse and violence (including familial abuse and in relationships) - So-called 'honour based' killing - Forced marriage
+- RASSO (Rape and Serious Sexual Offences including child sexual abuse and child sexual exploitation, both current and non-current/historic) - Domestic abuse and violence (including familial abuse and in relationships) - · So-called 'Honour Based' killing - Forced marriage